Decades of rigorous research has resulted in an overwhelming scientific consensus about Lyme disease and other infections.

 - State and province public health departments

-- Science-based doctors board certified in infectious disease, neurology, rheumatology, psychiatry, dermatology, and pediatrics.
+- Science-based doctors board certified in infectious disease, neurology, rheumatology, psychiatry, dermatology, pediatrics, and Allergy and Immunology

 - International Lyme and Associated Diseases Society (ILADS) [see the review from the UK’s Health Protection Agency]